 Acceptable academic delays include (1) change in major field of study, (2) change in research topic, (3) unexpected research problems, (4) lost credits upon transfer to Thomas Jefferson University, or (5) insufficient time for average student to complete studies in the particular program.
 Delays caused by medical reasons require documentation.
 If the delay is for academic reasons, please complete with your academic advisor the Academic Advisor’s Recommendation for Extension of Time for a Program of Study.

 Academic probation or suspension are not acceptable reasons for delay.
 Individuals who have not maintained status or who have delays due to academic probation or suspension must apply for reinstatement.
-If this is the case, please contact OIA to schedule an appointment with a foreign student advisor.
+If this is the case, please contact OIA to schedule an appointment with an international student advisor.

 J-1 non-degree students have a total of 24 months to participate in the J-1 program.
 In order to extend your DS-2019, you must complete and submit the "DS-2019 Extension Request Form".
 If you do not receive a stipend from Jefferson, you must also show original documentation proving that there is enough funding to continue your program.
 These funds cannot be provided by your parents or from personal funds.
 You should complete your DS-2019 extension request about 45 days before the expiration of your current DS-2019.